Many teams building software for the B.C. government use GitHub to host their code. Using GitHub you can:

 - Use this repository if you need a temporary location for code while you collect approvals to make the code public.
 You must commit to making the code public in the future in order to use this repository.

-- Only the Platform Services team can create repositories in this organization.
-You can ask them to create a repository by submitting a request to Platform Services Team.
+- Only the Developer Experience team can create repositories in this organization.
+You can request a repository by submitting a request.

 Your product team can only have a permanent, private repository in